Mustafa Bouyali: Life

 In May 1984, the government released some 92 of his supporters.
 Within a few months, he returned, reestablished his contacts, reconstituted the MIA in February 1985, and began fighting again.
 In August, the group mounted two prominent operations - an armed robbery at a factory in Algiers on the 21st, and an attack on a police barracks in Soumaa on the 27th, killing a police cadet and taking weaponry.
 They painted the phrase "Allah the Avenger is with us!" across the gates of the barracks at Soumaa, to indicate that their motive was not simple criminality.
 Over the next two years, his group would continue its campaign, inflicting losses on government forces when pursued, but more generally targeting institutions it saw as un-Islamic, such as girls' schools, libraries, restaurants, and cinemas.
-On February 3, 1987, Bouyali finally fell in an ambush by the security services, and the movement was destroyed.
+On February 3, 1987, Bouyali finally fell in an ambush by gendarmes in the Algiers suburbs after he was revealed by one of his drivers, and the movement was destroyed.
 Its surviving members were put on trial in July, with 5 of the 202 tried receiving the death penalty and 15 acquitted.
 The last of these were released on July 29, 1990.
 In 1991, several of these, led by Abdelkader Chebouti, reconstituted the organization as the Armed Islamic Movement.
 Shortly afterwards, some, such as Mansour Meliani, split with it to found the notably more violent Armed Islamic Group.

+He had two sons who now own shops in Algeria.